 - The average age of those injured in the United States because of accidents with motor vehicles was 32.

-- Every year, 2% of all road fatalities are those that were riding a bicycle.
+- Every year, 2% of all road fatalities are those who were riding bicycles.

 - In 2011, Florida had 2,398 traffic fatalities.

-- Of those traffic fatalities, 125 of those fatalities were people riding on a bicycle.
+- Of those traffic fatalities, 125 were people riding bicycles.

 - The average age for a bicyclist killed in Florida in 2011 was 36.

-- In 2013, Florida ranked second in fatalities caused by a motor vehicle driver, with 133 deaths on the road that year.
+- In 2013, Florida ranked second in fatalities caused by motor vehicle drivers, with 133 deaths on the road that year.

-- The highest rate of fatalities in 2013 was in Florida, with 6.8 fatalities per one million people in the state.
+- The highest rate of fatalities in 2013 was in Florida, with 6.8 fatalities per 1 million people in the state.

 Other Bicycle Safety Facts

-- In 2013, there were no pedalcyclist fatalities in Vermont, Wyoming, South Dakota, Nebraska, and West Virginia.
+- In 2013, there were no pedalcyclist fatalities in Vermont, Wyoming, South Dakota, Nebraska or West Virginia.

 - All bicycle riders are required to follow the same rules of the road as motor vehicle drivers.

-- 743 people died in the United States in 2013 as a result of a motor vehicle crash with a bicycle.
+- In 2013, 743 people died in the United States as a result of motor vehicle crashes with bicycles.

-- This number accounted for 2.3% of the total fatalities in the United States caused by motor vehicles that year.
+- This number accounted for 2.3% of the total fatalities in the nation caused by motor vehicles that year.